 The supplement rutin and its component quercetin (which binds to DNA gyrase like FQs) have purportedly worsened symptoms in some.

 Alternative therapy techniques leading to several days of overall feelings of improvement for a portion of so-inclined users include: glutathione and vitamin IV infusions; hyperbaric oxygen therapy; ozone therapy; Traditional Chinese Medicine bloodletting.
-Some find low-sugar diets like the Paleo diet, Caveman diet, Candida diet, or other variations helpful, which help with a diverse set of symptoms.
+Some find low-sugar diets like the Paleo diet, Caveman diet, Candida diet, or other variations such a FODMAP diet helpful, which help with a diverse set of symptoms.
 N acetyl cysteine (NAC) was found helpful by some.
 Religious Faith was also identified as helpful by some.

 This is a deliberately abridged summary of successes reported daily in support groups, and the best solutions may still be waiting for your discovery.